 We are excited about the music performance we obtain from this speaker, and with its impressive battery life, we’re confident you will be too.
 The best feature of this speaker is its auto-off timer; it shuts off after 15 minutes of inactivity so that considerably reduces wasted battery life.

-Another awesome feature is that when the speaker’s battery level reaches low (approximately 15%), the volume is automatically limited to half of its normal output to preserve its remaining power.
+Another excellent feature is that when the speaker’s battery level reaches low (approximately 15%), the volume is automatically limited to half of its standard output to preserve its remaining power.

 4. Edifier Powered Bookshelf Speakers (Best Portable Speakers For College Dorm)